hzy38324/tiny-facebook/README.md

 # tiny-facebook
-A tiny facebook built on Spring
+A tiny facebook built on Spring Boot.